bottlepy/bottle/docs/tutorial.md

 So, in the next step we format the output in a nicer way.
 But before we do that, we make our life easier.

 ### Debugging and Auto-Reload
 Maybe you already experienced the Bottle sends a short error message to the browser in case something within the script is wrong, e.g. the connection to the database is not working.
-For debugging purposes it is quiet helpful to get more details.
+For debugging purposes it is quite helpful to get more details.
 This can be easily achieved by adding the following statement to the script:

     #!Python
     from bottle import run, route, debug